omandri123/Hackazard-project/README.md

 `IET-SAG`

 ### Team Members:
-- Om Andri (GitHub / LinkedIn / Role)
+- Om Andri (github username - omandri123 / LinkedIn - Om Andri/ / Role : Developer)
-- Name 2
+- Pintu ()
-- Name 3
+-
-*(Add links if you want)*
+  *Insta ID (Om Andri) = https://www.instagram.com/__om__andri__/ , Insta ID (Pintu Kumar) = https://www.instagram.com/pintu_rajput03/*

 ### Your Approach:
-- Why you chose this problem
-- Key challenges you addressed
-- Any pivots, brainstorms, or breakthroughs during hacking
+- We chose this problem because interview performance is one of the most critical factors in personal and professional growth — yet most people don’t get objective, actionable feedback on how they perform.
+At the same time, companies struggle to evaluate soft skills and behavioral traits effectively during interviews.
+TAS bridges this gap by combining facial expression analysis, speech processing, and intelligent feedback generation.

+- One of the key challenges we addressed was real-time multi-modal data integration — capturing and analyzing facial cues, tone, and speech simultaneously without lag.
+Ensuring smooth synchronization between modules and delivering instant feedback required careful handling of processing pipelines and resource management.

+- During the development, we had several breakthroughs.
+One was integrating a live self-view window during practice sessions, replicating the "mirror effect" to help candidates self-correct in real time.
+Another was designing the system to seamlessly switch between Training Mode and Evaluation Mode, making it useful for both individuals and organizations.
+We also pivoted from traditional feedback to a detailed PDF report with visual insights like graphs and pie charts, enhancing clarity and user impact.

 ---

 ## 🛠️ Tech Stack

 ### Core Technologies Used:
-- Frontend:
-- Backend:
-- Database:
-- APIs:
-- Hosting:
+- Frontend: Tkinter (for GUI), OpenCV (for live camera feed and emotion tracking)
+- Backend: Python (for logic handling, audio & facial analysis), DeepFace, SpeechRecognition
+- Database: SQLite (for storing user data, interview logs, and session reports)
+- APIs: Groq API (for advanced AI analysis and feedback generation), Text-to-Speech (gTTS or pyttsx3)
+- Hosting: Local system for offline training, optional cloud integration for enterprise-level deployment

 ### Sponsor Technologies Used (if any):
-- [ ] **Groq:** _How you used Groq_
+- [✅] **Groq:** _How you used Groq_
 - [ ] **Monad:** _Your blockchain implementation_
 - [ ] **Fluvio:** _Real-time data handling_
 - [ ] **Base:** _AgentKit / OnchainKit / Smart Wallet usage_
 - [ ] **Screenpipe:** _Screen-based analytics or workflows_
 - [ ] **Stellar:** _Payments, identity, or token usage_
-*(Mark with ✅ if completed)*

 ---

 ## ✨ Key Features

 Highlight the most important features of your project:

-- ✅ Feature 1
-- ✅ Feature 2
-- ✅ Feature 3
-- ✅ Feature 4
+- ✅ Dual Mode Functionality – Includes both Interview Training Mode for candidates and Evaluation Mode for companies
+- ✅ Real-Time Facial and Speech Analysis – Monitors expressions, body posture, voice tone, and answer quality simultaneously
+- ✅ Smart Question Generation – Personalized interview questions based on user goals and evaluation criteria
+- ✅ Detailed Feedback Report – Generates a comprehensive PDF with graphs, pie charts, rankings, and improvement suggestions

 Add images, GIFs, or screenshots if helpful!